nilez/SimpleWordProcessor/ReadMe.md

 * SimpleWordProcessor.Client project contains the console client.
 * I have used Visitor Patten to keep the logic to traverse the words common to both the problems.
 * Any problems which requires simple traversal of the words can be implemented by implementing IWordProcessor for the problem.
+* Unit tests are indicative only and not exhaustive.